When Your Kid Feels Sick Every School Morning

 That is great.
 If she is 18 or older, we can work together directly.
 She is the client.
 Family can be involved in whatever way she chooses, including not at all.

 Yes, with the right setup.
-Virtual sessions work well for many kids, teens, and college students.
-I offer virtual sessions across Texas and 42 other states, which works especially well for college students away at school.
+Online sessions work well for many kids, teens, and college students.
+We offer online therapy across 42 PSYPACT states (including Texas), which works especially well for college students away at school.

 Little Dove Psychology is a private-pay practice.
-I am happy to provide a superbill you can submit for possible out-of-network reimbursement.
+We are happy to provide a superbill you can submit for possible out-of-network reimbursement.